medizininformatik-initiative/feasibility-backend/README.md

 | AKTIN_BROKER_BASE_URL | Base URL for the AKTIN RESTful API | http://localhost:8080/broker/ |
 | AKTIN_BROKER_API_KEY | API key for the broker RESTful API with admin privileges  | xxxAdmin1234 |

-When using API-key authentication, please make sure that the broker server has a corresponding the corresponding API-key entry with `OU=admin` contained in the DN-string.
+When using API-key authentication, please make sure that the broker server has a corresponding API-key entry with `OU=admin` contained in the DN-string.